Fireproofing: Alternative methods

-The industry considers gypsum-based plasters to be "cementitious", even though these contain no Portland, or calcium aluminate cements.
-Cementitious plasters that contain Portland cement have been traditionally lightened by the use of inorganic lightweight aggregates, such as vermiculite and perlite.

-Gypsum plasters have been lightened by using chemical additives to create bubbles that displace solids, thus reducing the bulk density.
-Also, lightweight polystyrene beads have been mixed into the plasters at the factory in an effort to reduce the density, which generally results in a more effective insulation at a lower cost.
+Gypsum plasters include chemical additives to create bubbles that displace solids, thus reducing the bulk density.
+Lightweight polystyrene beads may be mixed into the plasters at the factory in an effort to reduce the density, which generally results in a more effective insulation at a lower cost.
 The resulting plaster has qualified to the A2 combustibility rating as per DIN4102.
 Fibrous plasters, containing either mineral wool, or ceramic fibres tend to simply entrain more air, thus displacing the heavy fibres.
-On-site cost reduction efforts, at times purposely contravening the requirements of the certification listing, can further enhance such displacement of solids.
-This has resulted in architects' specifying the use of on-site testing of proper densities to ensure the products installed meet the certification listings employed for each installed configuration, because excessively light inorganic fireproofing does not provide adequate protection and, thus, could be in violation of the listings.

 Proprietary boards and sheets, made of gypsum, calcium silicate, vermiculite, perlite, mechanically-bonded composite boards made of punched sheet-metal and cellulose-reinforced concrete have all been used to clad items for increased fire resistance.

-An alternative method to keep building steel below its softening temperature is to use liquid convection cooling in hollow structural members.
+An alternative method to keep building steel temperature below the critical strength limit is to use liquid convection cooling in hollow structural members.
 This method was patented in the 19th century although the first prominent example was 89 years later.

-Substandard

-Money can be saved fraudulently by using apparently suitable fireproofing that is not built to the required standard.
-Such fraud can be prevented when documentation is required and checked to ensure that all installed configurations meet the certification standards.
-Possible cases include: